 Basically I don’t deprive myself of anything but I eat in moderation.
 Now I don’t eat always eat a balanced meal everyday.
 Some days I forget to eat fruit or I eat more carbs since I have no meat at home.
 In the end I try to keep to my calorie restriction and I never go over 2000 calories.

 I actually started going to a nutritionist with my mum because we both wanted to loose some weight.
 We have gotten great tips like, you can eat as many veggies as you want and you should have 4-8 cups of veggies a day.
 It’s best if you only have one carb a day, and make sure it’s whole wheat.
 And water is a huge part.
 Unfortunately This hasn’t helped me to loose weight yet.
-But I have heard of lots of people that it has helped!posted over 3 years ago
+But I have heard of lots of people that it has helped!posted almost 4 years ago

 I love fruits and water!